 Learning a foreign language should be on everyone’s bucket list.
 Being one of the world’s most widely spoken languages makes sense to dive into Arabic of all in-demand languages.

-While it might not be as famous as some European ones, it is, however, the most popular selection amongst Turkish, Persian, and Arabic.
+While it might not be as famous as some European ones, it is the most popular among Turkish, Persian, and Arabic.